kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 But this is how JavaScript is right now...it changes frequently and this shows no signs of slowing down.
 So we all have to keep up with the changes.

 I probably should embellish here but I don't know what else to say.
-You make learning new JS stuff a regular thing: end of story.
+You have to make learning new JS stuff a regular thing: end of story.
 <h2>The complaints about professional programming (whatever that means)</h2>

 (freelancers worked at a company first)